DataDog/datadog-agent/Dockerfiles/agent/README.md

 - Our default configuration relies on [bearer token authentication](https://kubernetes.io/docs/admin/authentication/#service-account-tokens) to the APIServer and Kubelet.
 On 1.3, the Kubelet does not support bearer token auth, you will need to setup client certificates for the `datadog-agent` serviceaccount and pass them to the agent.

-- The `kubelet` check retries metrics from the Kubernetes 1.7.6+ (OpenShift 3.7.0+) prometheus endpoint.
+- The `kubelet` check retrieves metrics from the Kubernetes 1.7.6+ (OpenShift 3.7.0+) prometheus endpoint.
 You need to [enable cAdvisor port mode](https://github.com/DataDog/integrations-core/tree/master/kubelet#compatibility) for older versions.

 ## Log collection